-9 Best Benefits of Turmeric
+9 Surprising Benefits of Turmeric and Curcumin

 Closely related to other members of the ginger family, turmeric is a perennial herb that is native to India and has the scientific name of Curcuma longa.
 The herb itself is derived from the rhizome of the plant, which is dried before the useful powdered form can be acquired.
 It needs a rather specific temperature and environment to thrive, so it is not widely cultivated throughout the world, but it is exported around the globe due to its desirability.
 The color of turmeric powder is perhaps the most striking characteristic, as it is bright yellow.
 You’ve certainly seen it, even if you haven’t recognized it, and if you have ever enjoyed Indian food, you have almost certainly consumed it.

 Turmeric smells slightly like mustard but has a hot, almost pepper-like bitterness to it that complements a variety of dishes and makes turmeric very popular in soups, sauces, curries, meat dishes, biscuits, rice preparations, and as a general spice flavoring for dozens of other cultural dishes and specialties.
 Aside from its wide usage in food preparation, it has also been praised as one of the most comprehensive and powerful herbal medicines in Ayurvedic treatments and other traditional cultural remedies.
 Curcumin is the most important and active ingredient of this “super herb”.
 Turmeric juice is perhaps the most common form of the herb in medical use, but it can also be mixed into topical salves and creams.
 The essential oil of turmeric is also a powerful health agent, but the entire list of the health benefits of turmeric essential oil can be found on its own page within Organic Facts.
 For now, let’s look at the health benefits of turmeric itself.